Updated: May 10, 2026

 Boavista is known for its vibrant restaurants and rooftop bars, as well as Porto’s longest avenue, Avenida da Boavista.
 In this less touristy area, abundant with green spaces, you’ll also discover botanical gardens and a concert hall, providing the perfect spot for retirees looking to soak up the city’s culture and relax in one of the charming gardens.

-While Porto locals joke that the only good thing about Vila Nova de Gaia is the captivating views of Porto, this is far from the truth.
+Many expats who retire in Porto are also drawn to Vila Nova de Gaia because of its more affordable prices than Porto city.
 Vila Nova de Gaia is on the opposite side of the River Douro to Porto, home to the Port wine houses, incredible restaurants, and all the amenities that you could ask for.
-The fact that property prices here are more affordable than in Porto, and the beaches hugging the coast are among the best in this part of the country, are two further reasons to consider relocating to Vila Nova de Gaia.
+The area also has beautiful sandy beaches, such as Praia de Canidelo and Praia de Miramar.
+They offer a more relaxed lifestyle than the central coastline, which adds more to its appeal for anyone relocating to Vila Nova de Gaia.

 Matosinhos, a city a short journey northwest of Porto, is an ideal choice for retirees moving to this part of Portugal due to its beautiful beaches, such as Praia de Matosinhos, known for its golden sands and clean waters.
 The city offers a relaxed atmosphere with excellent seafood restaurants, such as Mercado Municipal de Matosinhos.
 Its well-developed public transport provides easy access to Porto’s vibrant cultural scene.
 Affordable living, good healthcare, and a welcoming community, along with lovely parks and promenades, make it a perfect retirement destination for many.